vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-Accounts.md

 The randomly generated password is 32 characters using four character classes (numbers, special characters, upper, and lower case).
 This password is randomly generated for each ESXi host.

 The password is subject to the ESXi password complexity and history parameters, such as Security.PasswordQualityControl.
-More information can be found in the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).

 The password is stored as a salted SHA512 hash on ESXi, consistent with UNIX and UNIX-like operating systems.
 To enable management, vCenter Server stores the vpxuser password in an encrypted format inside the vCenter Server database on the vCenter Server Appliance.